High Holiday Details

 High Holiday Childcare Available

 Congregation Shaare Emeth is pleased to be able to offer childcare during Rosh Hashanah & Yom Kippur morning services.
-For more information, call Emily Cohen at 314-692-5323.
+For more information, contact Brandi by e-mail or call 314-692-5321.

 • Who: Children ages 6 months – 7 years